Don McNair Scholarship in the Identification, Ecology or Conservation of Australian Native Flora

 About this scholarship

-The University of Newcastle, Australia Study Undergraduate Postgraduate International Pathways PhD and Research Masters New Students Scholarships Research Research impact Research stories Partner with us Institutes and centres Research facilities Graduate Research Research support Engage Alumni Business and industry Career-ready placements School and community programs Community partnerships Global Partnerships Make a gift Volunteer Development projects Campus Life Newcastle Central Coast Sydney Singapore Accommodation Respect Help on campus Our Uni Strategic Plan Indigenous commitment Equity, Diversity and Inclusion Sustainability Our Stories Campuses and locations Colleges and Schools Our rankings Governance and leadership Jobs Library Students Staff 0 Degree comparison tool Add degrees to wishlist 0 Degree comparison tool Search Search Menu Scholarships Don McNair Scholarship in the Identification, Ecology or Conservation of Australian Native Flora Don McNair Scholarship in the Identification, Ecology or Conservation of Australian Native Flora Applications closed Amount $5,000 Number available 1 Closing date 08 February 2026 Donor Establishment Eligibility Required documentation Benefit Selection College Contact details Scholarship details -- Jump to section -- Donor Establishment Eligibility Required documentation Benefit Selection College Contact details Donor Don McNair bequest Establishment The intention of the scholarship is that it will support an Honours candidate whose project involves ecology, Identification, or illustration of native flora and academic pursuits aligned with the goals of The Don McNair Herbarium.
+The University of Newcastle, Australia Study Undergraduate Postgraduate International Admissions and Entry Pathways PhD and Research Masters New Students Scholarships Research Research impact Research stories Partner with us Institutes and centres Research facilities Graduate Research Research support Engage Alumni Business and industry Career-ready placements School and community programs Community partnerships Global Engagement Make a gift Volunteer Development projects Campus Life Newcastle Central Coast Sydney Singapore Accommodation Respect Help on campus University Galleries Our Uni Strategic Plan Indigenous commitment Equity, Diversity and Inclusion Sustainability Our Stories Campuses and locations Colleges and Schools Our rankings Governance and leadership Jobs Library Students Staff 0 Degree comparison tool Add degrees to wishlist 0 Degree comparison tool Search Search Menu Don McNair Scholarship in the Identification, Ecology or Conservation of Australian Native Flora Menu Donor Establishment Eligibility Required Documentation Benefit Selection College Contact Details Homepage Scholarships Don McNair Scholarship in the Identification, Ecology or Conservation of Australian Native Flora Donor Don McNair bequest Establishment The intention of the scholarship is that it will support an Honours candidate whose project involves ecology, Identification, or illustration of native flora and academic pursuits aligned with the goals of The Don McNair Herbarium.
 Dr Donald McNair, DSc honoris causa, University of Newcastle, lived his entire life in Newcastle.
 He combined a career as an auto-electrician with an extraordinary passion for plant taxonomy and ecology.
 He collected plant specimens within the Hunter Region, throughout NSW and interstate.
-His botanical training was formalized in the late 1950's
+His botanical training was formalized in the late 1950's by undertaking courses offered by The University of Newcastle, the Workers Education Association (WEA) and through interactions with plant taxonomists at the Royal Bota

 How to apply